Insights, Products, Solutions

 RCS vs. SMS and MMS vs. OTT messaging apps

-To understand the differences between RCS and text messaging, it might be helpful to first understand the differences between MMS and SMS
+To understand the differences between an RCS message and text messaging, it might be helpful to first understand the differences between MMS and SMS

 The primary difference is that, while MMS messages allow for multimedia attachments, RCS offers a much more interactive experience.
 RCS messages work with other elements of a smartphone, like a web browser, maps, and other apps, to offer the engaging experiences that consumers are yearning for.

 So, does that mean that RCS will actually replace SMS?
 Probably not.
 RCS was created to replace SMS as a messaging protocol, but RCS messages require a mobile data connection.
-That's why RCS can offer features similar to other OTT (over-the-top) messaging platforms like Facebook Messenger, WhatsApp, and others.
+That’s why RCS can offer features similar to other OTT messaging platforms like Facebook Messenger, WhatsApp, and others.
 But unlike OTT apps, RCS doesn’t require users to download an extra app or create a new account.
-RCS works with the native messaging app that’s built into Android devices.
+RCS works within the native messaging app that’s built into different devices.

-SMS messages are still sent over a mobile network, meaning it can and should be used as a fallback when there's no Wi-Fi or you don't have a data plan (this is exactly what the Google Messages app already does between RCS and SMS).
+SMS messages are still sent over a mobile network, meaning it can and should be used as a fallback when there’s no Wi-Fi or you don’t have a data plan (this is exactly what the Google Messages app already does between RCS and SMS, and what iMessage does when texting an Android device without RCS support).

 Exciting rich communication services features